MicrosoftDocs/PlayReady/Docs/Overview/scenario-rental-content.md

    1. Content that will be distributed to clients is protected with Microsoft PlayReady technology.

-   1. The service provider transfers content protection information to a license server.
+   1. The service provider transfers content protection information to a License Server.

-   1. The service provider transfers protected content to a server for distribution over the Web.
+   1. The service provider transfers protected content to a Server for distribution over the Web.

    1. A client requests content for streaming or download.

-   1. The client acquires a license and either begins streaming or downloading the content from the content server using an Internet protocol such as SSTP, DASH, HLS, or HTTP.
+   1. The client acquires a license and either begins streaming or downloading the content from the content Server using an Internet protocol such as SSTP, DASH, HLS, or HTTP.
 While the client is streaming or downloading the content, it can decrypt the content and the decrypted content can be continuously played back.